sdolard/node-netasqcomm/README.md

 # node-netasq-comm

-This is a NETASQ security appliance comm library for node.js
+This is a NETASQ security appliance comm library for node.js.

 * http://www.netasq.com
 * http://nodejs.org

-## Installation
+## Installation with npm
+This is not yet available.

 ### Installing npm (node package manager: http://npmjs.org/)